 Gaming journalism is a field I was always interested in, but never got into for a number of reasons.
 For one, I assumed the pay was low due to the supply of writers or journalists wanting to write about their hobby and the low returns in getting into such coverage.
 However, I have come to realize that gaming is much more than the low hanging fruit of mobile app news and reviews I used to contribute to.
 In fact, it is a billion-dollar industry and some of the top sites like IGN or Polygon attract millions of readers.

-I recently saw an ad for a writing gig at a gaming media, which I finally decided to apply for after like five days:
+I recently saw an ad for a writing gig at a large gaming-focused media, which I finally decided to apply for after like five days.
+I ner got the position, but will try to apply at others I see open up.

 Even if I do not land any of these positions, I may start to apply across various gaming media and sites in the future.
 I recently purchased a WiiU and am about to purchase a Playstation 4.
 I have a nice HDTV at home and want to make good use of it.
 I also own two 3DS systems (an old-school original and a Mario-edition new 3DS), a gaming PC with both emulators and a large library of native PC games, a Wii with more than 35 games, and a Dreamcast with my favourite series of all time marking its home and this is none other than the Shenmue games.